-In UpCloud, your API key is basically the username and password of your UpCloud account.
+In UpCloud, your API key is in the form of the username and password of your UpCloud account.
 You only need to enable the “Allow API connection” option from your UpCloud account settings.

-But, this is NOT a good practice to use your main UpCloud username & password for the API key.
-It is better to create a dedicated subaccount that you can use for the API key.
+It is NOT a good practice to use your main UpCloud username and password for the API key.
+We strongly recommend you create a dedicated subaccount that you can use for the API key.

-You can create a subaccount for UpCloud here,
+You can create a subaccount in UpCloud from the People tab within the account settings.

-For this subaccount permission, uncheck “Access to control panel” option, and only enable “Allow API connection” option.
-This subaccount will be dedicated for API connection only and can not be used to access your UpCloud control panel.
+For this subaccount permission, uncheck the “Access to control panel” option, and only enable the “Allow API connection” option.
+This subaccount will be dedicated to API connections only and can’t be used to access your UpCloud control panel.

 Add UpCloud API Key to RunCloud